Skip to main content

 What percentage of my traffic should I tag?

-Can you deploy multiple detection tags on a single page?
+Can I deploy multiple detection tags on a single page?

-Can you use the same detection tag type across all environments?
+Can I use the same type of detection tag across all environments?

 How does FraudSensor handle inline frames?

-Sandboxed iframes require the same type of detail as regular iframes but require a specific token.
+Sandboxed iframes require an additional specific token.
 If you're running ads within a sandboxed iframe, please reach out to a HUMAN representative for assistance.

-What should I do if I believe that FraudSensor has mistakenly flagged traffic?
+What should I do if FraudSensor is mistakenly flagging traffic as invalid?

-If you believe FraudSensor is flagging traffic inaccurately, please reach out to your Technical Account Manager and request a false-positive check.
-False-positive checks can help determine whether valid traffic is mistakenly being flagged as invalid.
+If you think that FraudSensor is making inaccurate IVT decisions, please reach out to your Technical Account Manager and request a false positive check.
+False positive checks can help determine whether valid impressions are mistakenly being flagged as invalid.

 After you’ve requested this review, your Technical Account Manager will work with HUMAN’s Detection team to gather more information and verify the accuracy of your results.
 Your Technical Account Manager will then help you take further steps as needed.